• Skip to primary navigation

 Jump to Recipe Print Recipe

 These chocolate chip scones are buttery, fluffy and absolutely delicious, especially topped with a sweet and tangy blood orange glaze.
-The scones definitely make for a special breakfast or afternoon snack!
+The scones definitely make for a special breakfast or afternoon snack, perfect for Easter or Mother's Day!

 Chocolate Chip Scones with blood orange glaze on a sheet pan with wedges of blood orange around.